-- In the Welcome Brochure we give you when you open your account. - On our website hsbc.co.uk/current-accounts. - By asking us.
+- In the Welcome Brochure we give you when you open your account. - On our website hsbc.co.uk/current-accounts and hsbc.co.uk/savings - By asking us.

 Eligibility

 For some of our accounts you'll have to meet our credit scoring requirements and affordability checks.